pequet/dls-submodules-commit-workflow/memory-bank/development-status.md

 domain: system-state
 subject: DLS Commit Workflow
 status: active
-summary: "The script is feature-complete, including a new AI-powered commit message capability.
-The immediate next step is to update all documentation to reflect the final feature set."
+summary: "The script is feature-complete, tested, and ready for public release.
+No further development is planned before the initial publication."
 ---
 # Development Status

 ## Overall Status
-The core script, `dls-commit-all.sh`, is feature-complete.
-It includes the initially planned functionality for committing submodules and the parent repository, as well as a significant enhancement that allows for AI-generated commit messages.
-The project has now pivoted from feature development to documentation and stabilization.
+The core script, `dls-commit-all.sh`, and its installer are feature-complete, documented, and have been tested.
+The project is stable and ready for its initial public release.

 ## What Works
 *   The script correctly finds the repository root.